Case Study · JumpOnion

 Operator-grade reliability

-A ~30-hour silent outage became a permanent guard: a registry of critical routes plus a runtime smoke, so that whole class of failure surfaces in minutes instead of hours.
+A ~30-hour silent outage became a permanent lesson in self-verification: that whole class of failure now surfaces in minutes instead of hours.

 What I owned